A sprint, in Agile software development, is a set period of the time during which specific work has to be completed and

-In some organization this person is also known as Business Analyst aka BA, he/she is the one who knows the actual intentions of the client.
-PO gives demo of the sprint product to the client after the Sprint.
+In some organization, this person is also known as Business Analyst aka BA, he/she is the one who knows the actual intentions of the client.
+PO gives a demo of the sprint product to the client after the Sprint.

-As I do not know much about Dev team, so I am directly jumping into Testing Team ( I am a tester, the lazy one in the testing team )
+As I do not know much about the Dev team, so I am directly jumping into Testing Team ( I am a tester, the lazy one in the testing team )

 A Testing team may consist, Team Lead, and automation tester, manual tester or same person handle end to end process of a user story.

 The testing team will perform below tasks in Sprint.

 User stories are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.